nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `sort [n/DIRECTION] [cn/DIRECTION] [sh/start:DIRECTION] [sh/end:DIRECTION]`

-* `DIRECTION` can either be `asc` or `dsc`
+* `DIRECTION` can either be `asc` or `dsc`.
-* Direction `asc` indicates ascending sort order and `dsc` indicates descending sort order
+* Direction `asc` indicates ascending sort order and `dsc` indicates descending sort order.
-* Sorts the persons list from the first to the last specified field prefix
+* Sorts the persons list from the first to the last specified field prefix.
-* At least one field prefix must be provided
+* At least one field prefix must be provided.
 * Letter case is ignored when sorting by name.
-* Specifying the sort direction is optional
+* Specifying the sort direction is optional.
-  * By default, field prefixes are sorted in ascending order
+  * By default, field prefixes are sorted in ascending order.

 Examples:
 * `sort n/` sorts the persons list by name (in ascending order by default).